-- (a) managing alternative investment funds (the "Funds") in relation to their investments and divestments; - (b) working on such transactions; - (c) making and maintaining relationships with investors in the Funds; - (d) liaising with finance providers; - (e) support functions for the above activities (finance, HR, compliance); and - (f) representatives of Meridiam sitting as directors on the boards of project companies.
+- (a) managing or developing alternative investment funds (the "Funds") in relation to their investments and divestments; - (b) working on such transactions; - (c) making and maintaining relationships with investors in the Funds; - (d) liaising with providers and suppliers; - (e) engaging with POs; - (f) support functions for the above activities (finance, HR, compliance, audit); and - (g) representatives of Meridiam sitting as directors on the boards of project companies.

-This Policy is of particular importance in respect of FPOs (any individual who holds a legislative, administrative or judicial position of any kind; whether appointed or elected; and who exercises a public function for or on behalf of any country or territory, public agency or public enterprise of any such country or territory, or is an official or agent of a public international organisation) as the action of bribing a FPO is in most places a criminal offence.
+This Policy is of particular importance in respect of POs (any individual who holds a legislative, administrative or judicial position of any kind; whether appointed or elected; and who exercises a public function for or on behalf of any country or territory, public agency or public enterprise of any such country or territory or is an official or agent of a public international organisation) as the action of bribing a PO is in most places a criminal offence.

-ii.
-Identifying risks - process
+4.2 Identifying risks - process